TinaHammar/livewire-window-size/readme.md

 ## Description
-The main purpose of this package is not to avoid duplicated html, but to avoid unnecessary server side code execution, just to render content that will never be seen.
+The main purpose of this package is to avoid unnecessary server side code execution, duplicated html and rendering content that will never be seen.

 * AlpineJS syncs the browsers inner `width` and `height`, in realtime (debounced 750ms), when the browser window is resized.
 * The corresponding Livewire component will store the values to the Laravel `Session`.